OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-31.md

 ## Proverbs 31:8

-Speak up for those who cannot speak for themselves, for the rights of all who are destitute.
+Advocate for those who cannot speak for themselves, for the rights of all who are destitute.

 ## Proverbs 31:9